First Presbyterian Church (Cleveland, Tennessee)

 First Presbyterian Church is a historic church at 433 Ocoee Street NW in Cleveland, Tennessee.
 The First Presbyterian congregation is affiliated with the Presbyterian Church (U.S.A.) and the Presbytery of East Tennessee.

+History

 The church was built in 1856 and is the oldest extant church building in Cleveland.
 It was damaged by military activity during the American Civil War; some of the musket balls that were fired into the steeple are still embedded there.
 It was added to the National Register of Historic Places in 1986.